-There are 19 full time equivalent members of the Care Team at 463 and 15 full time equivalent members of the Care Team at 92.
+There are 20 full time equivalent members of the Care Team at 463 and 23 full time equivalent members of the Care Team at 92.

 Since its inception Francis House has relied on the services of visiting General Practitioners who also have special interest in Paediatric Palliative Care.
 Since 1995 there have been four doctors who have shared the "on-call" duties and established a rota for daily visits.
 Three of the GP's have worked for Francis House for many years and have accumulated extensive knowledge of the various and often complex paediatric conditions.
 In January 2020 the decision was taken to commence succession planning and also to increase the size of the team in order to cope with the increasing numbers of referrals.
-Since January 2022 and following retirement of two of the long serving Doctors we now have six visiting general practitioners who are coordinated by an experienced Doctor who has been with the Trust for 17 years.
+Since January 2022 and following retirement of two of the long serving Doctors we now have six visiting general practitioners who are coordinated by an experienced Doctor who has been with the Trust for 18 years.

 We now have two psychotherapists who work to provide support 3 days each week, for families and staff who have particular psychological and emotional needs (particularly where deep trauma has been experienced).
 One psychotherapist provides additional bespoke specialised training to members of the Emotional Support and Sibling Support staff.
+We now have an additional Counsellor who works specifically with children and teenagers.